NaturalGAIA: A Verifiable Benchmark and Hierarchical Framework for Long-Horizon GUI Tasks: Details of Data Statistics and Environment

-Table \ref{tab: Statistics} presents the detailed statistical characteristics of the NaturalGAIA benchmark at different difficulty levels.
-The table lists the total number of entries (Num) in each difficulty interval from level 1 to level 5 and the Overall case.
-For each difficulty level, we further quantified the average number (Avg) and distribution Range of Tools used by annotators and Atomic tasks)performed during the benchmark construction process.
-In \Benchmark, there is a positive correlation between the difficulty level of the task and the average number of tools and atomic tasks required, which indicates that tasks with higher difficulty usually correspond to more complex processing flows and operation sequences.
+Table \ref{tab: Statistics} presents the statistical characteristics of the \Benchmark~dataset across varying difficulty levels.
+The dataset is stratified into three levels based on the length of the causal chain.
+For each stratum, we quantify the average count (Avg) and distribution range of both \textit{Tools Involved} and \textit{Atomic Tasks}.
+The data exhibits a strong positive correlation between difficulty level and structural complexity: Level-3 tasks require, on average, interaction with 4.4 distinct applications and a sequence of 5.7 atomic operations.
+This distribution confirms that \Benchmark~successfully captures a wide spectrum of complexity, from simple single-step retrievals to long-horizon, cross-domain reasoning chains.